Bachelor of Science

 The University of Washington participates in both federal and state financial aid programs.
 Information on grants, loans and other forms of financial assistance is available from the Student Financial Aid Office.

-Is Electrical and Computer Engineering or Electrical Engineering the right major for you?
+Is Electrical and Computer Engineering the right major for you?
 UW ECE holds monthly information sessions where advisers provide information on admissions, curriculum, electrical and computer engineering as a profession and more.

 When and Where